teslajs/tesla.js/README.md

     secret : 'MYAPPSECRET', // placeholder for now, will be implemented later protocol : 'http://', // options: (http|https)
-    autoLoad : true, // whether to attempt autoload controllers publicDir : './public', // public directory where images, javascript, css, etc is stored
+    autoLoad : true, // whether to attempt autoload controllers autoRouting : true, // whether to use auto routing publicDir : './public', // public directory where images, javascript, css, etc is stored

     logging : {
         console: true, // whether to allow tesla to log messages to the node console
-        files: false // this doesn't do anything yet
+        files: false // this doesn't do anything yet, eventually it will write .log files }
-    }
 }

 ```